RhythmLunatic/gfl-cutscene-interpreter/GF Syntax Information.md

 MG3(4)<Speaker>MG3</Speaker>||:Hehe, if I weren't around, you'd have broken something, Commander. +I didn't expect you could be so flustered.<c>Well, I AM a man, after all...<c>Even though I'm a girl as well, I can't...
 MG3(4)<Speaker>MG3</Speaker>||:Really? +I'm glad to hear you say that, Commander!
 ```

-### b

-Take a wild guess.

-It makes text bold.
-Only used one entire time in 'TMP - Red-Eared Cat' skin story (2807.txt)

 # Fun things I've found
 If a tag is missing the end, the entire tag gets ignored.